If I Ruled the World (Imagine That)

 "If I Ruled the World (Imagine That)", often shortened to "If I Ruled the World", is a song by American rapper Nas featuring vocals from American singer Lauryn Hill.
 It was released as the lead single from Nas' second studio album It Was Written on June 4, 1996, by Columbia Records.
 Produced by Trackmasters, with some uncredited input by Rashad Smith, it is based on the 1985 hit of the same name by Kurtis Blow and samples the beat of "Friends" by Whodini.
 Hill's verse interpolates the song "Walk Right Up to the Sun" by the Delfonics.
 The single marked Hill's first musical appearance outside of the Fugees.

-"If I Ruled the World", bolstered by a high-budget music video directed by Hype Williams and designed by visual artist and designer Ron Norsworthy, became Nas's first single to gain mainstream notice.
-The single reached number 53 on the Billboard Hot 100 chart, while it also peaked in the top 20 on the Hot R&B Singles chart.
-In total, the single reached the top ten in eight countries.
-It received a nominated for Best Rap Solo Performance at the 39th Annual Grammy Awards.
+"If I Ruled the World", bolstered by a high-budget music video directed by Hype Williams and designed by visual artist and designer Ron Norsworthy, became a commercial success, reaching the top ten in eight countries.
+In the United States, the song entered the Billboard Hot 100 chart, and peaked in the top 20 of the Hot R&B Singles chart.
+It earned Nas his first Grammy Award nomination for Best Rap Solo Performance at the 39th Annual Grammy Awards.
 Various publications have referred to it as one of the greatest rap songs of all time.
-In June 2021, "If I Ruled the World" was certified Platinum by the Recording Industry Association of America, becoming Nas' first single to achieve this.
+In June 2021, "If I Ruled the World" was certified platinum by the Recording Industry Association of America (RIAA), becoming Nas' first single to achieve this and Hill's fourth.

+Background

+"If I Ruled the World (Imagine That)" was by production duo Poke and Tone, consisting of Samuel Barnes and Jean-Claude Olivier, for Nas.
+The track was part of a strategy to broaden Nas' appeal while maintaining his hip-hop credibility.
+Initially resistant, Nas was eased into crossover material that combined harder tracks with singable hooks for mainstream radio.
+Barnes and Olivier selected Lauryn Hill for the chorus; R. Kelly, though considered, was not yet involved.
+They described the process as a modern adaptation of the block party tradition—rapping over instrumental R&B tracks—translated into recorded form.
+Despite criticism that the track was "sell-out," the producers emphasized it followed historic hip-hop practices, blending R&B instrumentation with rap to create accessible yet authentic records.